Your Donors Are Online, so Your Planned Giving Website Needs to be Ready!

 And yes, you’re missing out on the great wealth transfer.

 When it comes to your planned giving online presence, remember the motto, “don’t make me think!”
 Your website should be donor-friendly and easy to understand.
 Otherwise, you’ll lose your audience.
 Other factors you should consider:

-- Keep your website visual.
+- Keep your planned giving website visual.
 Only 15% of people are “literal;” the rest are visual.
 Make sure to keep your gift descriptions illustrative, use drawings, videos, have many callouts (blurbs pulled from the main text, set off in larger type or boxed for emphasis), keep paragraphs short and have plenty of breaks.
 Your copy should be web-centric rather than traditionally print-based.
 If you use extensive gift descriptions, turn them into options to be clicked through.

 - Incorporate interactive tools.
 Such tools (calculators, etc.) make your website sticky by keeping your prospects busy on your website playing around… and playing around creates a bond with your institution.
 Why do you think large corporate websites offer plenty of surveys?
 Because in addition to gathering data, surveys keep customers from leaving the website by playing around, and thus create a bond between the customer and the business product.

 - Illustrate donors, and “story-tell” why they gave.
 Donor stories can create second-time gifts and motivate others to give.
 Don’t expect all your prospects to read massive planned giving content – present them with compelling stories about why their peers gave, as well as how.
 Donor stories not only give your prospects people to identify with, they also give you the chance to be warm and fuzzy.
 A client of ours has a photo of three donors online: two older women and a man holding a football.
 When you click through, you see their photo from 1949 cheerleading at a football game when they were young.
 Talk about creativity!
 Here are four ways to maximize a donor story (with a link to a questionnaire you can use).